I made my own version of Panera Bread's Vegan Black Bean Soup last night, and thanks to my Instant Pot Pressure Cooker - it was fast and easy!

-Set your IP to SAUTE mode and using about ¼ of Low Sodium Veggie Broth, sauté the veggies until soft.
+Set your IP to SAUTE mode and using a few tablespoons of water or veg broth, sauté until the veggies begin to soften.

-- 2 tsp Mexican Oregano (crumble it between your palms first)
+- 2 teaspoon Mexican oregano (crumble it between your palms first)

 Finally, pour one can of Rotel Tomatoes with Green Chiles right into the center of the soup.
 DO NOT MIX.
-Tomatoes scorch real easy if they come in contact with the hot outside edges of the pot, so leave them in the center.
+Tomatoes scorch really easy if they come in contact with the hot outside edges of the pot, so leave them in the center.
 I also used a NO SALT ADDED variety of Rotel to keep the salt content down.

-Come back 30 minutes later and allow the IP to naturally vent for 5-10 minutes.
-I eventually use a wooden spoon to help pop the plug and release whatever steam is remaining.
+Come back 30 minutes later and allow the IP to naturally vent for 10 minutes.
+I use a wooden spoon to help pop up the vent valve and release whatever steam is remaining.
 (CAUTION: The steam is VERY HOT!)

-If the soup is thin, I like to add 1-2 Tbs of Tamale Corn Flour (Masa) to thicken it up.
+If the soup is still too thin, you can add 1 tablespoon of Masa Harina Corn Flour to help thicken it up even more.